Higher Standards Tutorial, Inc.

 Given the above, our recommendations are as follows:

-For students who are in 11th grade in the 2025-26 school year, both of our next courses -- the 2025 July-to-October Comprehensive Prep Course and the 2025-26 October-to-May Comprehensive Prep Course -- are excellent choices, as 11th grade is the ideal time to begin your SAT/ACT training.
-We always recommend that 11th grade students should plan to sit for at least two SAT exams and at least two ACT exams during their junior year (one of each of your ACT and SAT testings should take place toward the end of your course, when you should be on top of your training), and both of these courses allow ample time for you to do exactly that.
-While neither the SAT nor the ACT is inherently more easy or more difficult than the other, some students will find, after they have taken both the SAT and ACT post-training, that they will be scoring significantly and consistently better on one test than on the other.
-Thus, in the second half of your junior year and the first months of your senior year, if you wish to further raise your scores, we recommend that you should focus on your stronger exam when selecting additional test dates.
+For students who are in 11th grade in the 2025-26 school year, this is the ideal time to begin your SAT/ACT training, so we suggest you reserve your space in our October-to-May Comprehensive Prep Course as soon as possible, while there are still spaces available.
+All class sessions will meet on Sundays in order to minimize conflicts with school obligations.
+We always recommend that 11th grade students should plan to sit for at least two SAT exams and at least two ACT exams during their junior year, so we would encourage you to plan to take the ACT in April and the SAT in May (these are the two test dates our course is geared toward)...and to also plan to take either the February or June ACT and either the March or June SAT.
+While neither the SAT nor the ACT is inherently more easy or more difficult than the other, some students will find, after they have completed practice tests during the course and taken both the SAT and ACT toward the end of their training, that they will be scoring significantly and consistently better on one test than on the other.
+Thus, after the school year has been completed, if they wish to further raise their scores, students should focus on their stronger exam and register for test dates between July through December of their senior year.

 For students who are in 9th or 10th grade in the 2025-26 school year and who wish to get an early start on their SAT and ACT preparation, all of our Comprehensive Preparation courses are fine options.
 Note that you should not feel pressure to have to take the SAT and ACT, nor our course, during your freshman and sophomore high school years...most students don't take those exams until 11th grade and usually begin their preparation as they enter their junior year.
-However, every year we have several 9th and, more commonly, 10th graders who wish to get an early start for a variety of reasons, and that will certainly put you ahead of the game!
+However, every year we have a couple of 9th graders and several 10th graders who wish to get an early start for a variety of reasons, and that will certainly put you ahead of the game!
 Note that freshmen and sophomores who take our course should definitely plan to take the SAT and ACT exams immediately after the course has been completed, while the material is fresh...do not take the course and then wait several months or longer to take the tests.
-Read the discussion for 11th graders (in red, above) for further guidance regarding the two course options.
+Read the discussion for 11th graders (in red, above) for further guidance.

 ----> READY TO REGISTER?
 GREAT!!
 CLICK HERE! <----